Master of Arts in Human Sexuality Studies

 Admission to Program

 A prospective student must fulfill the general University requirements as stated in the section on Graduate and Post-baccalaureate Admissions of this Bulletin.
-To be considered for classified (unconditional) admission to the graduate program in human sexuality studies, an applicant must have completed an undergraduate major in an appropriate field under advisement with a minimum grade point average of 3.0.
-It is expected that applicants will primarily come from behavioral and social sciences (psychology, anthropology, sociology, history), health education, social services professions (social work), business (human resources, management, marketing), humanities (speech and communications, women studies).
+To be considered for classified (unconditional) admission to the graduate program in Human Sexuality Studies, an applicant must have completed an undergraduate major in an appropriate field under advisement with a grade point average of 3.0 or better.
+It is expected that applicants will primarily come from behavioral and social sciences (psychology, anthropology, sociology, history), health education, social services professions (social work), business (human resources, management, marketing), or humanities (speech and communications, women studies).
 Students whose undergraduate major did not include human sexuality studies courses should consult the graduate advisor about making up course deficiencies in human sexuality studies.